 We are likely to prioritise matters for investigation and enforcement action where we think:

-- the overseas investor has acquired a sensitive New Zealand asset without consent
+- the overseas person has acquired a sensitive New Zealand asset without consent

-- the investor has deliberately or recklessly broken the Rules, or has tried to disguise their behaviour
+- the overseas person has deliberately or recklessly broken the Rules, or has tried to disguise their behaviour

 - the breach involves an asset of particular significance to New Zealand and New Zealanders – for example, because it has high cultural, historic, social or environmental value or it represents a material part of the productive economy or of a particular industry or sector